JanBancerewicz/Backgammon-board-game/README.md

 - **Graphical User Interface (GUI):** Enjoy a visually appealing interface designed for smooth interaction.

-- **Doubling Cube:** Implementation of the doubling cube feature adds an extra layer of strategy to the game.

 - **Ingame hints for possible moves:** This feature makes the game much more consistent and enjoyable.

 - **Save/Load Game:** Save your progress and resume games later.